About The Program

 The Vancouver Home Learners’ Program, housed at Lord Beaconsfield Elementary School, 3663 Penticton St., Vancouver, incorporates grades Kindergarten through 7.
 The Program welcomes families who are looking for a balance between full time home schooling and structured classroom learning for their children who are self-motivated, independent learners.
-It should be noted that the Home Learner program is a boisterous, high-energy program.
-Students typically work on projects, in teams and in multi-aged groupings.
+It should be noted that the Home Learner program is a multi-age group and students typically work on projects, in teams and in grouping.
 Students in our program are typically intrinsically motivated to learn and are very much self-directed learners who require less, rather than more support and adult direction in their daily activities.
 To experience success in this program a student needs to be self regulated, able to tolerate a high degree of ambiguity, be a self starter, and a willing collaborator with their peers.
-The younger students should already be able to manage jackets zippers, shoes, lunch kits, use of bathroom, handwashing etc. Until Public /health Orders change, students should be aware of and able to manage COVID protocols while at school.
-Parents will be asked to follow Daily Health Checks at home each day.
+The younger students should already be able to manage jackets zippers, shoes, lunch kits, use of bathroom, handwashing etc. We respectfully ask you to keep your child home if they are ill.

-The program requires a parent commitment to facilitate the learning that happens at home.
+The program requires a high degree of parent commitment to facilitate the learning that happens at home.
 Each child, in collaboration with her or his parent/guardian and teacher develops an individual Student Learning Plan which forms the goals and objectives for the child’s learning year.

-Children are invited to attend their optional two days of programming each week: Mondays and Tuesdays from 9:00 a.m. to 3:00 p.m. for Grades K through 3, or Thursdays and Fridays from 9:00 a.m. to 3:00 p.m. for Grades 4 to 7 .
-Programs vary by semester and, depending on current Covid requirements, may include such things as Language Arts, Science, Social Studies, Math, Current Events, Music, Fiber Arts, The emphasis is on hands-on, experiential learning and project-based learning.
+Children are expected to attend their two days of programming each week: Mondays and Tuesdays from 9:00 a.m. to 3:00 p.m. for Grades K through 3, or Thursdays and Fridays from 9:00 a.m. to 3:00 p.m. for Grades 4 to 7.
+Programs vary by semester and may include such things as Language Arts, Science, Social Studies, Math, Current Events, Music, and Fine Arts.
+The emphasis is on hands-on, experiential learning and project-based learning.

-In a nutshell, the Vancouver Home Learners’ Program is not a Home Schooling program where one might register then pursue their own path – the Ministry of BC curriculum must be met for each student registered in our program.
-In the Home Learner’s Program, a high degree of parent participation in the student’s learning, and collaboration with your teacher is expected.
-Intermediate level students are expected to submit evidence of learning done at home on a regulars basis.
-Student attendance on their two days/week is also expected for both age groups.
+In a nutshell, the Vancouver Home Learners’ Program is not a Home Schooling program where one might register then pursue their own path — the Ministry of BC curriculum must be met for each student registered in our program.
+In the Home Learner’s Program, a high degree of parent commitment and participation in the student’s learning, and collaboration with your teacher is required.
+Intermediate level students are expected to submit evidence of learning done at home on a regular basis.
+Expect to submit evidence of learning on a monthly basis in the form of Interim Reports or Portfolio submissions.

 FAQ